verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## v1.7.1
 #### Enhancements:
 - Added an `export oam` option to the VZ CLI to export the Kubernetes objects created for a deployed OAM application.
-- Added a 'sanitize' command to the VZ CLI to allow users to sanitize sensitive data from their cluster.
+- Added a 'sanitize' command to the VZ CLI to allow users to sanitize some sensitive data from their cluster.
 - Various VZ CLI Enhancements and fixes.
 - Added fields to the VerrazzanoManagedCluster resource for cluster summary information.